Before The War: Life In A West Ukrainian Village

 The concrete star - Soviet Union memorial in Solotvyno

-This is the short visual diary of my visit to Solotvyno: hopefully, the atmosphere I caught and my feelings are both in the images.
+This is the short visual diary of my visit to Solotvyno before the war: hopefully, the atmosphere I caught and my feelings are both in the images.

 Just choose your favourite image, press the e-card- button down on the right and that’s it, the pic is ready to be sent to your loved ones!
 Just give it a try, it’s fun and it’s free!